bonjourjoel-bootstrap-nest-next/common-backend/README.md

   - converting multipart bodies to json
   - logging events into console / files / DataDog
   - setting up swagger
-  - providing an endpoint /apidoc/ able to generate OpenApi specification files
+  - providing an endpoint /apidoc able to generate OpenApi specification files
+  - providing an endpoint /health
   - hashing of passwords and jwt tokens
-  - providing an injectable Prisma service

 # How to use